 Based on articles from France and Germany as well as the Johnson and Johnson study this drug seems to have use in these two types of sarcoma and will add to the small list of drugs that have good results.
 Dosing is giving over 24 hours.
 The drug’s’ risk profile is significant, however, the side effects are really no worse than other chemotherapy on average.
 The FDA labeling comments about this.

-Story by Dr Larry Seymour MD, RISF Board
+Article by Dr Larry Seymour MD, Rein in Sarcoma Board of Directors